Samuel-Dainton/portfolio-project-1/README.md

 The images used are either placed in img elements or as background images through the css.
 I made the decisions on which they should be based on if the image worked well in its original size for different screen sizes or if it needed to scale to have a clear reason for it being there.

 ### Hero Image and Cover Text
-The hero image changed a number of times during the creation of the site and was the major difining element in the look of the website overall.
+The hero image changed a number of times during the creation of the site and was the major defining element in the look of the website overall.
 It features 4 curious explorers of an escape room and positions itself well enough across all screen sizes to give an element of mystery and theme to the website.
-The cover text gives a simple explination of the site so that visitors are immediately familiar with what information to expect.
+The cover text gives a simple explanation of the site so that visitors are immediately familiar with what information to expect.

 ![Hero Image](/assets/images/readme-screenshots/hero-screenshot.png)